shapespark/api/README.md

 This request must also include the `Authorization` header with the same data as the `import-upload-init` request.

+The request returns a JSON:

+    {
+      "watchUrl": URL_TO_WAIT_FOR_THE_IMPORT_TO_FINISH
+    }

+The returned URL can be opened in a web browser and it will redirect the user to the scene after the import is finished.

 # The API for listing and deleting user's scenes.

 ## GET a list of user's scenes